Collective excitations in two-dimensional SU($N$) Fermi gases with tunable spin: Abstract

 \section{Abstract}

 We measure collective excitations of a harmonically trapped two-dimensional (2D) SU($N$) Fermi gas of $^{173}$Yb confined to a stack of layers formed by a one-dimensional optical lattice.
 Quadrupole and breathing modes are excited and monitored in the collisionless regime $\lvert\ln(k_F a_{2D})\rvert\gg 1$ with tunable spin.
-We observe that the quadrupole mode frequency decreases with increasing number of spin component $N$ due to the amplification of the interaction effect by $N$ in agreement with theoretical prediction based on 2D kinetic equations.
-The breathing mode frequency, however, is twice the dipole oscillation frequency.
-We also follow the evolution of collective excitations in the dimensional crossover from two to three dimensions and characterize the damping rate of quadrupole and breathing modes for tunable SU($N$) fermions, both of which reveal the enhanced inter-particle collisions for large spin.
-Our result paves the way to investigate the collective property of 2D SU($N$) Fermi liquid with high spin.
+We observe that the quadrupole mode frequency decreases with increasing number of spin components due to the amplification of the interaction effect by $N$ in agreement with a theoretical prediction based on 2D kinetic equations.
+The breathing mode frequency, however, is measured to be twice the dipole oscillation frequency regardless of $N$.
+We also follow the evolution of collective excitations in the dimensional crossover from two to three dimensions and characterize the damping rate of quadrupole and breathing modes for tunable SU($N$) fermions, both of which reveal the enhanced inter-particle collisions for larger spin.
+Our result paves the way to investigate the collective property of 2D SU($N$) Fermi liquid with enlarged spin.